What does student loan forgiveness look like under the Biden administration?

 Yes, that's trillion, with you know, 12 zeroes trailing the 1.

-Of that unappetizing debt pie, $25.5 billion dollars is Minnesota's slice, according to EducationData.org.
+Of that unappetizing debt pie, $25.5 billion is Minnesota's slice, according to EducationData.org.

 Jonathan McNicholes, the state chair for Students United, is familiar with that figure.